top of page

 SB25-153, Public School Financial Reporting Requirements

-A4PEP supports this bill to increase the financial transparency of publicly funded schools and districts.
+A4PEP supported this bill to increase the financial transparency of publicly funded schools and districts.
 A4PEP has long advocated for the requirement in the bill for reporting of revenue received from private sources that goes to school districts, charter schools, district schools, the Charter School Institute, and BOCES - in a downloadable format.
 A4PEP has also advocated for the provision in the bill for reporting of teachers' and administrators' salaries.

-A4PEP opposed this bill:
+A4PEP opposed these bills:

 HB25-1278, Education Accountability System